markwk/flag_limiter/README.txt

 This provides some interesting usages as an alternative voting or signup system.

-Brought to by markwk from Int3c.com Drupal Consultants
+Brought to by Mark Koester (https://drupal.org/user/1094790) from Int3c.com Drupal Consultants.
+Original development and testing by Maxim Kokorin (https://drupal.org/user/2283380).